senocular/senocular.github.com/articles/js_history_of_decorators.md

 getValue() // 1
 ```

 Normally `getValue` would not work if detached from its instance.
-However, the `@bound` decorator was able to alter its implementation so that it would be a method bound to the instance.
+However, the `@bound` decorator was able to alter its implementation so that it would be a method bound to the instance just as though `this.getValue = this.getValue.bind(this)` were called in the constructor.

 ## Iteration 1: Legacy Decorators

+The first iteration of decorators was the simplest and, currently, is still the most widely used.
+You'll see this implementation in [TypeScript](https://www.typescriptlang.org/) and used by libraries like [MobX](https://mobx.js.org/).
+Because it is the oldest, this iteration is known as "Legacy Decorators".

+Legacy decorators have the simplest implementation.
+They use functions to wrap definitions, able to decorate classes and class methods and accessors.
+For methods and accessors, a descriptor object is also provided to allow additional modification of the member.

 ## Iteration 2: Enhanced Decorators

 ## Iteration 3: Static Decorators

+## Summary

 # References